 Best tip is don't get bitten, just to cover up - long sleeves and pants, white and loose fitting.

 There are natural insect repellents - can't vouch for their effectiveness, but things like Citronella oil, and eucalyptus oil.

 here's a couple of links to discussions on their efficacy and how to make your own.

-Good luck. about 7 years ago
+Good luck. over 7 years ago

 My husband and I took the anti-malarial drug Doxycycline(?) when we travelled to Africa 7 months ago.
 We both found it worked fine for us however there was one time i took my tablet in the early hours of the morning (1am - because i had forgotten) on an empty stomach and ended up with Oesphegal/Stomach Thrush for about 2 weeks which was very uncomfortable.
 I think if I hadnt had that one episode it would have still been fine.
 I would rather take them than risk not taking them.
 But as with anything, its always personal preference.
 We also used 80%DEET when over there and it didnt affect us at all.
 However we were only there for 2 weeks so long term i guess there may be some effects.
 I would talk to your doctor as im sure non of us are qualified to tell you what you should/shouldnt do.
-Good luck :) about 7 years ago
+Good luck :) over 7 years ago

 We used Malarone on our last trip to Burma recently, but only as a last resort in the areas affected and for the week after.
 Gave a half dose to our children too.
 We've used Larium many years ago for an extended period but began to have side effects so stopped.
 As phil also points out any malaria tablets are at best only half protection as Mosquitos carry other diseases ....
 Take your own netting and repellant.
-These diseases are very serious. about 7 years ago
+These diseases are very serious. over 7 years ago